xreedev/Automated-Certificate-Generator/README.md

 ## Note

 This program was created to automate the certificate designing process for my college.
-No coding experience is needed to use this program, just basic understanding.I just built to automate design which was supposed to be done by me manually.
+No coding experience is needed to use this program, just basic understanding.
+I just built to automate design which was supposed to be done by me manually.
 Any contributions are welcome.

 ## Support